This page been viewed 31765 times

 Greens like spinach, bottle gourd and moong sprouts combined with rice and besan with indian masalas.
 Rice makes the muthias soft and besan helps in binding.

-A snack that has become almost synonymous with oriental cuisine, Momos are made of a plain flour cover filled with sautéed veggies.
+A snack that has become almost synonymous with Chinese cuisine, Momos are made of a plain flour cover filled with sautéed veggies.
+Chinese Veg momo recipe is simple recipe to make.

 An apt combination of garlic, ginger, green chillies and Schezuan sauce flavours the vegetable mixture, and the outcome is simply tongue-tickling!